cameronabrams/pygacity/docs/source/pygbuild/config/document/structure.rst

 There are three source values that are treated specially by pygacity:

 - ``header.tex``: If no file by this name exists in the working directory, pygacity uses a default version that comes packaged with pygacity.
 The main thing to note about this header file is that it defines the document class as :ref:`autoprob <autoprob>` and includes several necessary packages.
 - ``short.tex``: This file is used to define macros and environments for short answer, multiple choice, fill-in-the-blank, and true-false questions.
 If no file by this name exists in the working directory, pygacity uses a default version that comes packaged with pygacity.
+See :ref:`shorts` for a full description of the question-pool YAML format and all available options.
 - ``footer.tex``: If no file by this name exists in the working directory, pygacity uses a default version that comes packaged with pygacity.
 The main thing to note about this footer file is that it ends the document with the ``\end{document}`` command.

 ``source`` blocks also permit user-defined substitutions, which replace placeholder